basho/riak_cs/riak_test/README.md

 * Your $PATH must have `erl` available.
-* Your $PATH must have a version of Python available that also has vertualenv tools and access to the Boto S3 libraries.
+* Your $PATH must have a version of Python available that also has virtualenv tool and access to the Boto S3 libraries.
 * Your $PATH must have Clojure's "lein" available.  "lein" is the main executable for the Leinigen tool.
 * Your system must have libevent installed.
 If you see an error for a